kgsensei/BlooketHack/README.md

 - User Friendly
 - Undetectable (So Far)

+### Other Tools:
+- Kick a player from the game
+- Kick all players from a game
+- Flood the game with bots (Thanks to Copycat)

 #### I'm working on a fix to the `editVariable.py` file.

 If any features or game modes are requested, I will try to add them.